 What’s on the priority list for California finance leaders?

-We surveyed 143 California-based finance leaders to learn what this means for finance leaders.
-Have their plans, perception of risk and attitudes about topics such as ESG and digital transformation changed?
+We surveyed 253 California-based businesses to learn what this means for finance leaders.
+Have their plans, perception of risk and attitudes about topics such as digital and payments transformation changed?
 And are they any different from finance leaders in other states?

 Here are the key findings.